Gas, India, Inflation, and Your Personal Brand

 This is why the personal brand is a necessity.
 The flow of jobs to other counties has sparked endless debate about whether it’s a positive or negative occurrence, but perhaps it doesn’t even matter because it’s not a long lasting trend.
 You need to be ready for the back swing of the pendulum, when the job opportunities that left the U.S. because of cost effectiveness return home.
 If the dollar does not increase its value, then you need to be ready with your brand because if you are not ready to grab that marketing or IT job when it opens up, someone else will be.

 It has been evident for some time that while it may be less expensive to produce information technology or manufacture at offshore sites, the time investment required to make them successful in many cases almost balances out the cost benefit.
-With the price benefit removed from the equation it is only logical for a business to create more jobs for the American worker.
+By focusing on strategies like saving on supply chain costs, businesses can further tip the scales in favor of domestic operations.
+With the price benefit removed from the equation, it is only logical for a business to create more jobs for the American worker.

 While manufacturing jobs are obviously affected by this trend, given the nature of transportation and cost of energy relationship, information-based and general “white collar” jobs are also affected.
 Economies turn; it is in their nature to go through cycles of ups and downs.
 Your brand can adapt to these changes and still always emanate the fact that you have what it takes to succeed in the current economic environment.
 A personal brand gives an individual a step up whether you’re working in a recession or a growth period, a period of inflation of deflation; it makes you ready for tomorrow.